MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 In some cases, multiple neutral site entries are needed, depending on the specific site architecture in place.
 If the workflow still fails after adding a new neutral site, repeat the process to capture a new net-export log and perform another pass.

 In some rare instances, it may be necessary to configure specific shared cookies to ensure that required information gets to your IE mode sites.
-If you are aware of a specific cookie that’s  needed, you can configure cookie sharing using the steps described in [Cookie sharing from Microsoft Edge to Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).
+If you're aware of a specific cookie that’s  needed, you can configure cookie sharing using the steps described in [Cookie sharing from Microsoft Edge to Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

 ### What if these steps don't fix the issue?